-The article consists of the following main sections:
+The article has the following main sections:

-- The State Department demands explanations
+The State Department demands explanations, November 1918

-- Admiral Wilson’s newspaper interview
+Admiral Wilson’s newspaper interview, 1928

-- Joseph Daniels’ memoir
+Joseph Daniels’ memoirs, 1946

-- Commentary on the conflicting claims
+Commentary on the conflicting claims

-The Navy Department demands an “immediate explanation”
+The US Navy Department demands an “immediate explanation”

 As Roy Howard’s false armistice news raced across North America on 7 November, provoking unprecedented scenes of public rejoicing and celebration, the Navy Department demanded to know from Admiral Wilson in Brest, and from Admiral W. S. Sims in London, the Commander of American Naval Forces in European Waters, whether they had been involved in releasing it.

-The Secretary of the Navy, Josephus Daniels, had copies of the following cablegram sent to both Admirals:
+The Secretary of the Navy, Josephus Daniels, had copies of the following cablegram sent to both admirals:

-“United States Naval Forces in France, Brest, France
+United States Naval Forces in France, Brest, France

 My dear Mr. Secretary: